TeamGleason/SpeakFaster/webui/README.md

-The two functions `bringWindowToForeground()` and `bringFocusAppToForeground()` can be used to request the host app to bring the app itself or a focus app (e.g., a text editor) to the foreground.
+The two functions `bringWindowToForeground()` and `bringFocusAppToForeground()` can be used to request the host app to bring the app itself or a focus app (e.g., a text editor) to the foreground, respectively.